FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 city.
 The benefits of achieving Purple Flag Status was raised along with the need for guidance on

-how best to achieve this goal.---
+how best to achieve this goal.
+---
 6

 **13.**